Search News & Insights

 AUTHOR(S): Christian Donagh, Dualta Counihan, Éanna Mellett, Fergus Bolster, George Brady, Gerry Thornton, Pat English, Patrick Spicer, Tim Scanlon, John Ryan, Shane Hogan

-PRACTICE AREA GROUP: Asset Management and Investment Funds, Corporate, Structured Finance and Derivatives, Tax
+PRACTICE AREA GROUP: Asset Management and Investment Funds, Corporate, Structured Finance and Securitisation, Tax

 Matheson has won five awards in Finance Dublin’s Deals of the Year Awards 2014.
 The awards were given for transactions involving a broad cross-section of Matheson’s practice areas, including corporate, investment funds and asset management, tax and structured finance.